Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Limitations and future directions

 \subsubsection{Cross-embodiment alignment}

+Language is inherently embodiment-agnostic~\citep{wang2024scaling}, as the same instruction, such as ``\textit{pick up the block}'', can be given to robots with very different kinematic structures and sensing configurations.
+However, robots differ significantly in perception systems, actuation mechanisms, and control dynamics.
+As a result, policies trained on one robot platform (e.g., Franka Panda) may fail when transferred to another robot (e.g., KUKA iiwa) even when the same language instruction is provided.

+From the perspective of the taxonomy introduced in Section \ref{sec:Taxonomy}, the embodiment gap affects multiple stages of language-conditioned manipulation systems.
+First, \textbf{at the perception level}, language instructions must be grounded in observations collected by different sensor configurations.
+Robots may rely on different camera placements, sensing modalities, or workspace geometries, which can lead to inconsistent visual grounding of the same language command~\citep{khazatsky2024droid}.
+Consequently, perception modules must learn representations that can align semantic language descriptions with heterogeneous sensory inputs.

+Second, \textbf{at the control level}, policies conditioned on language instructions must adapt to different kinematic structures and action spaces.
+A manipulation policy learned on one robot often implicitly encodes embodiment-specific dynamics.
+When transferred to another robot with different degrees of freedom, joint limits, or end-effector configurations, the learned policy may no longer produce valid actions~\citep{black2024pi_0}.
+Cross-embodiment alignment, therefore, requires mechanisms that map shared semantic goals to embodiment-specific control strategies.

+Third, \textbf{at the planning and reasoning level}, robots must maintain consistent semantic interpretation of language instructions while executing tasks using different embodiments.
+High-level reasoning modules may generate task plans such as object rearrangement or multi-step manipulation sequences~\citep{kim2024openvlaopensourcevisionlanguageactionmodel}.
+Ensuring that such plans remain executable across robots with different capabilities requires bridging the gap between abstract language reasoning and embodiment-specific constraints.

-Language is inherently embodiment-agnostic~\citep{wang2024scaling}, but robots differ in kinematics, perception, and actuation capabilities.
-As a result, policies trained on one robot (e.g., Franka Panda) may fail when transferred to another (e.g., KUKA iiwa) despite identical instructions such as ``pick up the block''.
-Cross-embodiment learning aims to align shared semantic representations across heterogeneous robot morphologies, enabling transferable language-conditioned policies.
-Recent work on HPT~\citep{wang2024scaling} and embodiment-aware dynamics modeling~\citep{schaldenbrand2023-icra, schaldenbrand24-cofrida} has shown that leveraging shared latent spaces can substantially reduce the adaptation effort required for new robots and environments.
+To address these challenges, cross-embodiment learning aims to align shared semantic representations across heterogeneous robot morphologies.
+Recent work, such as HPT~\citep{wang2024scaling} and embodiment-aware dynamics modeling~\citep{schaldenbrand2023-icra, schaldenbrand24-cofrida} demonstrates that learning shared latent spaces across robots can significantly reduce the adaptation effort required when transferring policies to new embodiments.
+Developing such unified representations will be essential for enabling language-conditioned manipulation systems to generalize across diverse robotic platforms and environments.